Take a look at our halls of residence

 Further information about the support that can be offered to disabled students can be obtained from the Enabling Service, either by telephone on +44 (0)23 8059 7726 or by email at email@example.com.
 You can also find more information on the Enabling Service website.

-In addition, we accept applications for those coming on exchange in Semester 2 (February to May/June).
-Again, applications are encouraged as early as possible with a requirement that applications are made before the end of November.
+If you are coming on an exchange for Semester 2 (arriving in January), we encourage you to submit an application as early as possible with a requirement that applications are made before 1 December.

-If you are planning to join the University before your 18th birthday but after your 16th birthday, we will guarantee you a place in a hall of residence.
-If you decide not to take up this option, please let us know well in advance of your arrival and contact us to discuss this in more detail.
+If you are planning to join the University before your 18th birthday but after your 16th birthday, we will guarantee you a place in a hall of residence providing you apply for accommodation by the deadline of 1 August.
+If you apply after 1 August we will prioritise you for a place in halls.

 If you are a UK or EU student and will be under 16 when you start studying we will prioritise you and your guardian for suitable family accommodation.
 Please contact us via firstname.lastname@example.org to discuss this in more detail.